-If you would like to save some money, then the best value transfer is a fixed bus service either by Oui Bus or Easy Bus - these only go to Chamonix Sud bus stop, so do bear in mind that you then have to reach your Chamonix hotel with all your luggage.
+If you would like to save some money, then the best value transfer is a fixed bus service either by Oui Bus or Easy Bus - these only go to Chamonix Sud bus stop, so do bear in mind that you then have to reach your Chamonix, Les Houches or Argentière hotel with all your luggage.
+Personally I would only do this if my hotel was very near the Chamonix Sud bus stop.